Followers

 Thomas Gage

-Many British officers serving in the American Revolution had served previously in North America during the French and Indian War.
-Some, such as Horatio Gates and Charles Lee took to the new world, settled in America, and fought for the Patriots during the War for Independence.
-Others took American wives in the grand tradition of war brides that continues to this day.
 One such officer was General Thomas Gage.
-Gage was born in Firle, England, the second son of a Viscount.
-Gage attended the prestigious Westminster School and on graduation joined the British Army as an ensign.
-He rose in rank and was promoted to lieutenant colonel in March 1751.
+Gage was born in Firle, England, as the second son of a Viscount.
+He attended the prestigious Westminster School and, upon graduation, joined the British Army as an ensign.
+He rose through the ranks and was promoted to lieutenant colonel in March 1751.
 His regiment was sent to America in 1755.
-In fact, his career took through many important military events as the British kingdom forged an empire during the mid-18th century.
+In fact, his career included many important military events as the British Empire expanded during the mid-18th century.
 But that is another story.

 The Lady...